ayushshrivastv/OpenAPI-Integration-with-DocC/README.md

 1. The OpenAPI specification is parsed using `OpenAPIKit`
 2. The specification is converted to a SymbolGraph, which is the format DocC uses for documentation
+3. A DocC catalog (.docc) is generated with Markdown files for each endpoint and schema
-3. DocC processes the SymbolGraph and generates the documentation
+4. DocC processes the catalog and generates the documentation
-4. The documentation can be served as a static website or deployed to GitHub Pages
+5. The documentation can be served as a static website or deployed to GitHub Pages

+## Integration with Swift OpenAPI Generator (Stretch Goal)

+We're working on integrating this tool with [Swift OpenAPI Generator](https://github.com/apple/swift-openapi-generator) to automatically generate documentation during code generation.

+## VS Code Extension for Live Preview (Stretch Goal)

+We're developing a Visual Studio Code extension that will:
+1. Watch for changes to OpenAPI files
+2. Automatically convert them to DocC documentation
+3. Provide a live preview of the documentation in VS Code

 ## GitHub Pages Deployment